highmountaintea/nile-server/README.md

 `nile-server` only provides rudimentary APIs such as login/logout, simple filtering and CRUD operations.
 Here are the documented API endpoints:

 * GET `/listhotitems` - returns the list of products that should show up on front page
+* GET `/listcategories` - returns the list of product categories
 * POST `/listproducts` - returns the list of products.
 (POST body: filters)
 * POST `/listreviews` - returns the list of reviews.
 (POST body: filters)
 * POST `/login` - returns the login token if successful.
 (POST body: { username, password })